Skip to main content

 • For safety reasons the stated capacity for each room must not be exceeded.

-• Groups are responsible for arranging chairs, tables, and other equipment provided in the meeting rooms to meet their own needs.
+• Groups may request room setup if reservations are made at least 48 hours in advance and staff is available to assist.
+Otherwise, groups are responsible for arranging chairs, tables, and other equipment provided in the meeting rooms to meet their own needs.
 Following their use of the room, groups must return the room to its original state.
 Clean-up of the room by the group is required.

 • The following disclaimer will be posted in the meeting room: “The library does not advocate or endorse the policies or purposes of any group or individual using the library meeting room.
 The library is not liable for injury to person or property arising out of use of the meeting room by an outside group or individual.”